 Start by making a list of bullet points that highlight your experiences at the company to give you an organized framework on which to build your speech.
-Take note of memories and experiences that will resonate with your colleagues and leave them with a positive impression of your time at the company.
+Take note of specific memories and experiences that'll resonate with your colleagues and leave them with a positive impression of your time at the company.

 Related: How To Write an Outline

 The following details are common components of farewell speeches at work:

 Your company involvement, including how long you’ve worked there and in what roles

 Your favorite aspects of working at the company

 The colleagues that made the best impressions on you and what you like about them